brakmic/shipcloud-js/README.md

 This project provides a complete mapping of [ShipCloud](https://www.shipcloud.io/)'s API.
 At [advarics](http://www.advarics.net/) we're currently evaluating their services and because our applications rely heavily on web technologies we've decided to create a proper JS API-binding.
 As far as we know there aren't any similar projects available.

-**This projects is still in development.
-Some of the API Calls aren't implemented yet.**

 For a C++ version visit [this](https://github.com/brakmic/shipcloud-cpp) repo.

 ### Structure